Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 Note we choose to use Azure Container Service as the environment by using  `--cluster` in `az ml env setup` command.
 We choose to operationalize the machine learning model on [Azure Container Service](https://docs.microsoft.com/en-us/azure/container-service/kubernetes/container-service-intro-kubernetes)  as it uses [Kubernetes](https://kubernetes.io/) for automating deployment, scaling, and management of containerized applications.
-This command takes around twenty minutes to run.
+This command takes around 20 minutes to run.
 Use

 ```az ml env show -g [unique]rg -n [unique]```